wix/ricos/README.md

 ### 1. Basic Editor

-To get started with the editor, create a simple React component, and add the following imports:
+To get started with the editor, create a simple `React.Component`, and import the editor component:

 ```jsx
 import { EditorState, RichContentEditor } from 'wix-rich-content-editor';
 ```

-Then, add an empty `editorState` to your state:
+Then, create an empty `editorState` in your state:

 ```jsx
 export class MyApp extends React.Component {